interactjs/interactjs.github.io/source/includes/_snap.md

 })
 ```

-If a snap target is a function, then it is passed the pageX and pageY
+If a snap target is a function, then it called and given the pageX and pageY
-coordinates or the event.
-If the function returns an object it is used like a
+coordinates of the event.
+If the function returns an object, that function is
-point target.
+used like a point target.

 Snap grids
 ----------